johnichan2022/OrcadCaptureNetlistCompare/README.md

-# Orcad Capture Netlist Compare
+# Cadence Orcad Capture Netlist Compare
 Simple comparison between pstxnet files created by capture for identifying the modifications.

 Run netlist_diff_vanced_capture.bat on a perl installed Windows PC.Strawberry Perl (64-bit) 5.32.1.1-64bit is tested.
 The input files pstxnet.dat & pstxnet2.dat are called in bat file.
 The result is displayed in diff_report.
-The netlist1_out & netlist2_out are created in *.tel file format for debugging debug.log can be used for debug.
+The netlist1_out & netlist2_out are created in *.tel file format for debugging;
+debug.log can also be used for debug.

 -------the following bugs are known and fixed so far---